better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

 To improve data availability, participants in the network can choose to act as [seeds][se].
 Seeds are always-on nodes that automatically track discovered projects, thereby increasing the availability of these projects on the network.
-Conceptually, they are similar to pubs in [Secure Scuttlebutt][ss]:
+Conceptually, they are similar to pubs in [Secure Scuttlebutt][ss].

 To build and run a seed node, you'll have to install some prerequisites on your machine first: